hugomf/multipass-lxd-conf/incus.md

 sudo gpasswd -a ubuntu incus-admin
 ```

+>  **Note:** Remember to restart your terminal so the user can be assigned to the group

 * Initialize configuration, accept all the defaults except for `Would you like the server to be available over the network?`
 enter `yes`, hit enter and continue